ish-xyz/dcache/README.md

-Distributed P2P Cache for HTTP fileservers
+Distributed Caching Platform for HTTP fileservers.

-DPC aims to improve the efficiency of files distribution using a P2P approach.
+dcache aims to improve the efficiency and performance of files distribution.